bifurcatedtech/jekyll-masonry/_posts/2012-01-01-i-will-not-allow-a-network-computerized-system.md

 title: First Post
 category: blog
 tags: [tags for the post, is here]
-summary: Here's our first post
+summary: Commander Adama's take on integrated computer networks
 image: /images/blog/BSG-evolution-banner1.jpg
 ---

-Here we go.
+Here we go:
 ---
 (Roslin, Adama and Doral are walking down a corridor)